NickZettel/Self-Study/1. Array-Based Lists/README.md

 Delete O(n)

 ### Summary
 Quickly reads and adds new elements(to the end).
 Slowly inserts and deletes elements.
+Can be devided into static arrays with a fixed length and dynamic arrays which can grow to accommodate new elements.